-Ford F-150 owners have reported 11 problems related to power steering fluid (under the steering category).
+Ford F-150 owners have reported 20 problems related to power steering fluid (under the steering category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 Cool morning truck was fine day before, but this am steering was "hard" like truck lost it's "power" in power steering.
 The power steering level was about 1/4 inch below min so I filled to proper level. ( I just had it at dealer and fluid was checked "ok" two months prior).
 A few days later level had gone down a bit so I added more staying between min and max lines.
 Next couple weeks power steering would fade in and out (at all speeds) and worked whenever it wanted to.
 Intermittent hard to turn and at times worked fine.
 Took to dealer on 4 30 14 (this day steering was working fine) and was told it was a leaking power steering pressure hose operation 3719-a r&r 4.
 6l 2009.
 Cost out of pocket about 390.
 44. I am the only driver of this truck and I drive like an old man cause I am an older man, lots of tlc.
 So why in the heck would this fail so early at less then 70,000 miles? recall needed??.